Current large-scale natural gas projects

 The proposed Eagle Mountain - Woodfibre Gas Pipeline Project project would expand the existing natural gas pipeline that runs between Coquitlam and Woodfibre, near Squamish.

 If the project moves forward, we’ll be adding about 47 km of new pipe, beginning north of the Coquitlam watershed and ending at the Woodfibre industrial site, where our customer Woodfibre LNG is proposing to build a modestly-sized liquefied natural gas (LNG) processing and export facility.

 Tilbury LNG Facility Expansion

-We’re exploring future enhancements for our Tilbury LNG storage facility in Delta, BC, to meet the projected long-term demand for LNG as a lower-carbon fuel for in marine shipping and for use overseas.
+We’re planning to upgrade our Tilbury LNG storage facility in Delta, BC, to meet the growing demand for LNG as a lower-carbon fuel for in marine shipping and for use overseas.

 Inland Gas Upgrades

 We’re planning to upgrade 29 sections of our existing natural gas lines located in the Northern, Thompson-Okanagan, Cariboo and Kootenay regions of BC.
 These upgrades will allow us to use modern inspection methods to monitor the line.